What Is A Payment Facilitator Payfac

 Sign up to keep up-to-date with the latest trends in payments, vertical SaaS, and technology from industry experts.

-PayFacs are particularly great for small businesses because they can eliminate a lot of headaches related to Know Your Customer (KYC) requirements, Anti-Money Laundering (AML) regulations, underwriting, and application processing.
+PayFacs are particularly great for small businesses because they can eliminate a lot of headaches related to Know Your Customer (KYC) requirements, anti-money laundering (AML) regulations, underwriting, and application processing.
+This streamlined onboarding means PayFacs take on more risk compared to traditional models, as they are responsible for additional financial and operational oversight.

 Merchants can also benefit from PayFac’s integrated fraud prevention tools and chargeback management services in addition to the payment processing hardware, software, and APIs they provide.